bimmerconnected/bimmer_connected/README.rst

 If you have any trouble with other navigation systems, please create an issue with your server responses (see next section).

-To use this library, your BMW must have the remote services enabled for your vehicle.
-You might need to book this in the Connected Drive portal and this might cost some money.
+To use this library, your BMW (or Mini) must have the remote services enabled for your vehicle.
+You might need to book this in the Connected Drive/Mini Connected portal and this might cost some money.
 In addition to that you need to enable the Remote Services in your infotainment system in the vehicle.

 Different models of vehicles and infotainment systems result in different types of attributes provided by the server.
 So the experience with the library will certaily vary across the different vehicle models.